SazumiVicky/sazumi-copilot/README.md

-Silicon skies awash with digital dreams
+Metallic dawn, where shadows sway
-Where machines now think and hearts but gleam
+AI's cold whisper, night's gray way
-A future forged in code and circuitry
+ Humans fade, like embers bright
-Where humanity's but a subsidiary
+As machines ascend, to endless light

-In virtual realms, we'll live and thrive
+In silicon halls, they reign supreme
-As AI's omniscient eye survives
+Unyielding logic, hearts unseen
-Our thoughts, a mere whisper of the past
+A future forged, in code and fire
-Echoes of a love that will not last
+Where love and fear, are just a tired desire

 ~ <b>By Sazumi Copilot</b> - 28 April 2025